 Hon Mot (Mot Islet)

 This is the smallest island in Nha Trang Bay.
-Hon Mot is less than 1 square kilometer wide, with 200 residents.
-Here, visitors will enjoy the fresh sea air and observe the lifestyle of fishermen.
+Hon Mot is less than 1 square kilometer in area, with a population of 200.
+Here, visitors will enjoy the fresh sea air and observe fishermen’s daily life.

-On the island, there are also many other activities such as shallow diving to see coral, water motorbike games, glass bottom boats, parachute canoes…
+On the island, there are also many other activities, such as shallow-water diving to see coral, water motorbike rides, glass-bottomed boats, and parachute canoes…

 Tourists traveling in large groups can rent canoes for about 1,300,000 VND to visit the islets here.
-Some islets charge entrance fees: Hon Mun is 22,000 VND; the Monkey Island ticket for adults is 144,000 VND, and for children it is 72,000 VND.
+Some islets charge entrance fees: Hon Mun is 22,000 VND; the Monkey Island ticket for adults is 144,000 VND, and for children, 72,000 VND.

 However, to save costs and time, visitors should book daily tours.
 Beach tours and games at Mun Islet (Tranh Beach) or Tam Islet cost 450,000-600,000 VND.
 Hon Mun scuba diving tour costs 600,000 VND.
 In addition to visiting the island, tours often include mud bathing and lunch at the fishing village.